steliost03/Robot-ConvArea-Coverage/README.md

 For each robot,the following procedure is executed repeatedly , until the algorithm converges or the iteration limit is reached :

 * Calculate the bounded voronoi cell of the robot.
 The bounded voronoi cell is the  intersection  of the regular (not r-limited) voronoi cell with the environment .
-Please note that in the calculation of the voronoi cell, only the robots that are inside the current robot's communication radius are taken into account.
+Note that in the calculation of the voronoi cell, only the robots that are inside the current robot's communication radius are taken into account.

 * Calculate the r-limited voronoi cell of the robot .
 The r-limited voronoi cell is produced by the intersection of the bounded voronoi